 *If you would like to download SSF I have it in my emulators page.

 I suggest you make a new folder called "Saturn" within a folder called "Emulation".
 You don't have to, but it makes things a little easier for you if you're not too computer literate.
 Extract all the contents of this emulator's zip file into the Saturn folder.
 If you don't know how to extract files from a zip file then read this.
 It'll be easier if you toss all your Saturn ISOs into this folder too.
 Double-click on "SSF" to open it.

 DirectX (XAudio2Create error)

-SSF requires the latest version of DirectX to work.
+Windows only comes with the latest version of DirectX.
+You need the full package of DirectX which contains all the necessary legacy files.
 Without it SSF may not open, giving you errors such as this:

 File : ./XAudio2.cpp

 What is DirectX?
 Think of it as a bundle of support files that help games run better, provided by Microsoft (for free).
 Anyway, you need to install the full DirectX package.
 You can download it here: DirectX End-User Runtime Web Installer (284 KB).
 This installer promises to install all the legacy files that correct issues such as this XAudio2 error.

 Most games require the Saturn BIOS in order to boot or emulate properly.
 SSF will fool you into thinking it doesn't need the BIOS, but really it does.